 This beach is located on the long island of Ilha de Tavira.
 The nice thing about this beach is the little train that takes the visitors over the Ria Formosa, to the beach.
 The train leaves from the car park at Pedras del Rey.
 It is a nice train trip (around 10 minutes) that will put you in the holiday mood.
-You can also “just” walk along the track to the beach.
-The beach itself is worth it and is popular with windsurfers and sailors.
+You can also walk along the track to the beach.
+The beach itself is worth a visit and is popular with windsurfers.
 Families also like to come to this beach because of the simple and nice restaurants.
 The special thing about this beach is the ‘anchor cemetery’.
 Hundreds of anchors that the fishermen have left behind give a photogenic picture.
 Finally, here is one of the few places in the Algarve where you can go as a nudist.
 A few hundred meters to the West, there is an official naturist beach.

 5. Ilha de Culatra

 The ferry in Olhão brings you directly to the two most beautiful islands in the Parque Natural Ria de Formosa Natural Park.
 This park consists of all kinds of sandy islands.
 It was established to protect the habitat of the birds.
 The two islands closest are Armona and Culatra.
 Both islands are worth the day trip; beautiful beaches, nice little villages, no cars and a few wonderful restaurants.
-Armona even has the trendiest beach bar in Europe (According to the Guardian).
+Armona even has the trendiest beach bar in Europe (according to the Guardian).
 After half an hour by boat you are on the larger island of Culatra, a paradise with fantastic sandy beaches surrounded by dunes.

 6. Praia da Falesia